Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 Signs the roots are the real issue

-• Leaves yellow and droop at the same time.
+• Leaves yellow and droop together, whereas a nutrient problem yellows without the wilt.

-• Growth slows even when the light schedule is fine.
+• Growth stalls even though the light schedule has not changed.

-• Roots look tan, brown, mushy, or slimy.
+• Roots are tan, brown, mushy, or coated in slime instead of cream and firm.

 What to do right away

-5. Keep the reservoir away from heat and direct sun.
+6. Move the container away from heat and direct sun.

 LED light setup used to prevent apartment hydroponics yellow leaves in a small apartment garden